Tax Mappings allow you to automatically distribute the cost of your taxes to other line items on your invoices.

 - It will distribute the tax by the amount of each applicable line item (Higher costing line items will be allocated a larger part of the overall tax entered into the invoice subtotal)

 When we look at the line items on the invoice, we can see which items have the tax applied and for what amount.
-In this example, the tax only applied to lines 1 and 2 since they were both items in a category that had a tax mapping.

 Applying the Tax percentage directly to the item